c128lib/Reference/StartupSequence.md

 If the Z80 reset routine does
 not find a Commodore 64 cartridge or the Commodore key held down, it jumps to a routine it has copied into 65504/$FFE0 in block 0 RAM.
-That routine ends by setting bit 0 of $D505 to %1 to return control to the 8502 for 128 mode.
+That routine ends by setting bit 0 of [$D505](D500#D505) to %1 to return control to the 8502 for 128 mode.

-TODO: where is code for this and other operations before 8502 wakes up
+TODO: summary operation before 8502 start working

 When the 8502 finally starts after a reset, the Kernal initialization routine START always receives control and immediately performs the following actions: